 Bubbles Aren't the Worst Thing

 Docking is helpful for tart crusts, crackers, pizza, flatbreads, and more.
-Without docking, it's true that cracks in the dough can lead to leaks, and leaks can create a messed up end-product and a hazard in the kitchen.
+Without docking, it's true that cracks in the dough can lead to leaks, and leaks can create a messy end-product and a hazard in the kitchen.
 Other times, however, it just creates some bubbles in the dough.
 Some culinary experts, like chef Mark Bello of Pizza a Casa Pizza School in NYC, believe that "bubbles are extra points."
 A toasted bubble doesn't have to be a bad thing—it can create character, expansion, and a perfectly edible bite.

 Ultimately, use of the docking technique depends on the desired end result and is most prevalent in baking.
 Even pet treats are docked before they're baked.
 Make sure to make incisions in the surface of your crusts, breads, and rolls before baking so that the dough rises just the way you need it to for your recipe.
 Learn how to make a delicious butter pastry crust from scratch for a sweet and savory pie.
 In less than an hour, you'll be a pro at pate brisee and docking.